 The Schmoo has been home sick half of this week with the PINKEYE.
 Combined with the Queen City’s traditional post Halloween shitty weather this has led to a few days of the two of us trapped indoors, trying to pass the time without killing each other.
 Not that there hasn’t been some killing… I bought Injustice: Gods Among Us for the PS3 specifically to introduce the Hellions to head to head video games.
 Because those skills will come in handy in college.
 But you shouldn’t play video games all day say nosy pediatricians and other killjoy experts.
 Luckily I can fall back on my board game collection to fill some of this time.

-The redoubtable Tammy published the first Family That Plays Together back in March, which you should go back and read because it’s a great introductory piece.
+The redoubtable Tammy published the first Family That Plays Together back in March, which you should go back and read about the benefits of board games because it’s a great introductory piece.
 I don’t want to cover the same ground, but instead I want to focus on the three games that we have introduced to the Hellions and why I think they are great introductions to games that are more complex and rewarding for both parents and kids than Candyland or Sorry.

 A tile laying game designed by Klaus-Jürgen Wrede and first published in 2004, Carcassonne is a game with fairly simple rules and easy to understand gameplay.
 The players take turns placing tiles that represent the buildings, roads and fields of the medieval city of Carcassonne in France.
 Players score points by claiming the parts of the growing city with their “meeples”.
 We have been able to introduce Carcassonne to the 9 and 7 year old with little problem.
 The Peanut still needs a lot of coaching form a grown up, but the Schmoo is really learning the game.
 It’s an excellent two player game, and a single session can pass by pretty quick so it’s great for fitting in a quick game after dinner.
 There are literally dozens of expansions and variations on the basic game, from big box sets like Inns and Cathedrals to little mini expansions (basically a little box with maybe 10 new tiles and a rulebook) that add a River or The Plague.
 There are also several computer versions.
 The iOS App for Carcassonne is one of the highest rated iOS boardgames.
 I play it literally every day.